WirePact/k8s-contract-repository/README.md

 - `PORT`: The port on which NGINX listens for connections (defaults to `80`)
 - `REPO_HOST`: The hostname of the contract API (above)
+- `REPO_API_KEY`: The API key of the repository, automatically added to API calls
 - `DNS_SERVER`: If configured, allows access via the `http_proxy` (or `https_proxy`) route
   to PKIs that are not publicly accessible